 Live Action TV

 - Early in season six of The X-Files, Mulder professed his love for Scully after a harrowing Wizard of Oz-like dream sequence involving Nazis and a World War II ship.
-However, he is on pain medication, so whether or not that influenced it is up for viewer interpretation.
-Scully's reaction is still funny, since she subscribes to his being a little loopy on pain meds:
+However, he is on some pretty heavy duty medication, so whether that influenced his confession is up for interpretation.
+Scully obviously thought he was confessing under the influence, if her reaction is anything to by:

 Mulder: Hey, Scully.